Skip to content

 email-domain-name: "@institution.edu"

 For simple, usernames are concatenated with email-domain-name to make user email addresses.
+For example, for the settings above, if the username is u12345 then the email address will be u12345@institution.edu.

 email-method: "ldap"

-ldap-server: ldap.princeton.edu
+ldap-server: ldap.institution.edu

-ldap-dn: "uid=csesldap,o=Princeton University,c=US"
+ldap-dn: "uid=rc,o=My University,c=US"

-ldap-base-dn: "o=Princeton University,c=US"
+ldap-base-dn: "o=My University,c=US"

 ldap-password: "********"

-The additional optional settings are:
+The additional optional settings with their default values are:

 ldap-uid: "uid"